zotonic/zotonic/doc/manuals/templates/lookups.rst

 A mismatch in user agent class (e.g. a desktop template when looking for a phone version) will never be selected.
-A sub-optimal version (e.g. a generic or text version instead of phone version) will be selected if that sub-optimal version resides in a module with higher priority than the module with the better matching version.
+A sub-optimal version (e.g. a generic or text version instead of a phone version) will be selected if that sub-optimal version resides in a module with higher priority than the module with the better matching version.